 Pitching lessons: We prefer that writers query us before submitting a story.
 Please describe why you believe the story is newsworthy, specific angles you will investigate, and whom you will interview.
 The more details you can provide, the better.

-Pay: Great Escape Publishing pays “$150 for interviews, personal stories, and any articles we request for the website with specific income advice readers can print and follow to earn more income.”
+Pay: Great Escape Publishing has historically paid “$150 for interviews, personal stories, and any articles we request for the website with specific income advice readers can print and follow to earn more income.”
+As of 2024, their Write For Us page on the International Living website states that published pieces will receive a one-time rate based on word count.

 Topic: The craft and business of getting paid to travel.